smartprocure/obj-walker/README.md

 ```

 Compact an object, removing fields recursively according to the supplied options.
 All option flags are `false` by default.
+If `compactArrays` is set to `true` arrays
+will be compacted based on the enabled remove option flags.

 ```typescript
 const obj = {